 - Join the community

 There are three contact moments of each 4 hours per week.
 The theory lectures are provided by experts from the professional field and researchers from The Hague University.
 The theory lectures are held on two days per week but are not mandatory.
 These lessons will be recorded and are rewatchable.

-Blended learning, classical education, individual and team assignments, presentations, portfolio's and reports.
-Tokenized education.
+Blended learning, classical education, individual assignments, presentations, portfolio's and reports.
+With use of okenized education.